Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 We repeat both parameter ramps with the sLIF network.
 When increasing $J_0$ from the oscillatory region (Fig.~\ref{fig:deltaStochVsMean_bistab}E), we observe a stable oscillation persisting in the bistable region (Fig.~\ref{fig:deltaStochVsMean_bistab}F) and a similar loss of stability of the limit cycle, but at a slightly lower $J_0$ value than that of the mean-field approximation.
 Decreasing $J_0$ from the homogeneous regime, we again observe similar behavior to the mean-field (Fig.~\ref{fig:deltaStochVsMean_bistab}G) where the behavior stays close to the homogeneous solution in the bistable region (Fig.~\ref{fig:deltaStochVsMean_bistab}H), and then loses stability, but slightly lower $J_0$ values than the mean-field.

-We have shown that in the sLIF network, the loss of stability of the homogeneous solution occurs at a lower parameter value than where the limit cycle loses stability.
-Thus there is a parameter range where the stationary and oscillatory solutions coexist.
+In the sLIF network, the loss of stability of the homogeneous solution occurs at a lower parameter value than where the limit cycle loses stability.
+There is thus a parameter range where the stationary and oscillatory solutions coexist.
 We also demonstrate this bistability at set parameter values where a stimulus switches the network between the homogeneous and oscillatory states in both the mean-field approximation (Fig.~\ref{fig:deltaStochVsMean_bistab}I) and the sLIF network (Fig.~\ref{fig:deltaStochVsMean_bistab}J).